BurntSushi/rebar/FORMAT.md

 counts are a critical part of benchmarking as they provide _some_ assurance that regex engines are doing roughly equivalent work.
-It is very easy to misconfigure a regex engine or misunderstand a subtle semantic that leads to different match counts that might in turn lead to unintentionally measuring something other than what is intended.
+It is very easy to misconfigure a regex engine or misunderstand a subtle semantic that leads to different match counts that might in turn lead to measuring something other than what is intended.

 ### `engines`